All Episodes

 This appears to be classic abuse of power, which is a crime.

-18 USC 242, deprivation of rights under color of the law.
+18 U.S.C.
+242, deprivation of rights under color of law.

-Unreasonable search and seizure, right to privacy by using an undercover agent to try to entrap people without legal justification to even open the investigation, either as a criminal investigation or a counterintelligence probe.
+And as you pointed out, it's the Fourth Amendment, unreasonable search and seizure, right to privacy by using an undercover agent to try to entrap people without legal justification to even open the investigation, either as a criminal investigation or a counterintelligence probation.

-Uh, when when Strzok had just finished basically rigging the the Hillary Clinton investigation when we know they covered for felonies and obstruction of Hillary Clinton.
+You pointed out the opening of this Russia probe had happened long before the so-called Papadopoulos meeting, when Strzok had just finished basically rigging the Hillary Clinton investigation when we know they covered for felonies and obstruction of Hillary Clinton.

 That was all a charade devised by the FBI to cover up their misdeeds, and they peddled it to the gullible New York Times.

-He composed on June 20th, 2016, the first dossier alleging Trump Russian collusion.
+He composed on June 20th, 2016, the first dossier alleging Trump-Russian collusion.

 He then peddled that within weeks to the FBI.

-An agent met with him, and shortly thereafter the FBI launched its illegal.
+And shortly thereafter, the FBI launched its illegal.

-Can I interrupt you because Trump you reminded me the other night on television that in interrogatories in a case in Great Britain, Steele is on the record admitting himself he doesn't think his dossier is true.
+Can I interrupt you because you reminded me the other night on television that in interrogatories in a case in Great Britain, Steele is on the record admitting himself he doesn't think his dossier is true.

 That's true.